About

 Authors

-Anyone with an academic interest in Greek, Latin or other ancient epigraphy who might have news to post, however occasional, is welcome to apply to become an author of the CE news site; contact any of the editors above for details.
-If you have only a one-off piece of news, it is probably better to post it to David Meadows’ Inscriptiones-l list (where it will be seen and noted), or to send it directly to any of the authors of CE.
+Anyone with an academic interest in Greek, Latin or other ancient epigraphy who might have news to post, however occasional, is welcome to apply to become an author of the CurE news site; contact any of the editors above for details.
+If you have only a one-off piece of news, you are also welcome to send it directly to any of the editors.

 Monitoring Current Epigraphy

-Readers may learn of updates to CE either:
+Readers may learn of updates to CurE either:

 1. via web feeds (RSS 2.0, RSS 0.92 or Atom 0.3) which can alert users of feed reader software to blog updates;